ArturKos/BigNumber/README.md

 Perhaps the possibility of exponentiation, priming and checking if a given number is prime will be designed.
 Binary, hexadecimal and decimal number display available.

 Project in progress.
-Currently working on the printDEC function.
+Currently working on tests and improving library.

 To compile tessts, need to have GoogleTest framework and CMake installed on your system.